How The Lungs Work

 Meet Our Experts

-Jeanne Floresca, NASM-CPT, CES, is a life coach and writer for InspireYouthful.com, where she shares the art of ageless living.
+Jeanne Floresca, NASM-CPT, CES, became a personal trainer online with NASM.
+She is a life coach and writer for InspireYouthful.com, where she shares the art of ageless living.
 She is also an EFT and Matrix Reimprinting practitioner.

 Patrick Ward, MS, CSCS, LMT, NASM-PES,is a strength and conditioning coach, licensed massage therapist, and founder of Optimum Sports Performance in Phoenix.